ccsantos23/drupal-test/README.md

 This repo is my proof-of-concept at getting Storybook working within Drupal, using the addon from lullabot.
 And this readme is just my collection of notes when I was setting it up.
 (It's also the start of my learning of Storybook and Drupal, so if you see something strange going on, it's because I don't know what's going on.)

+Some files were included in the repo for completeness in case future-me needed to recreate this.
+Files like `settings.local.php` are normally not included in git.
+See history of the `.gitignore` file to see which ones got included.

 ## References and Notes

 - Storybook.js + Drupal